Dynamic Therapy for Conscious Living

 -

 Going through life or setting goals without knowing our values often leads to pursuing externally prescribed goals to be fulfilled and happy: become the most powerful, beautiful, rich, successful, perfect, provocative… We lose our true selves and become stuck pursuing goals that leave us feeling more disconnected and discouraged.
 We take valuable motivation and energy and waste it on “junk” goals.
-The worst part of this is not the inevitable dissatisfaction and disappointment—our mind is given another opportunity to reinforce “trying again is a waste of time: don’t bother changing or trying again, it’s not possible and too hard”.

 -